 One technique to help with this is to hold an alignment stick in your hands while you grip the club in practice, so the stick runs up past your left hip.
 The stick should never come into contact with the left side of your body during chipping.
 If you groove the action and then hit some chips, you should be able to build a more reliable chipping approach.

 This is an excellent one to use at the range or at home to improve the course of your swing.
 As you hold your grip, place an alignment stick in your hands such that it touches your lead hip in the address position.

 Now, take a slow, deliberate practice swing, pausing at critical points to examine where the alignment stick points.
 The stick should point to the ground when you hinge your wrists in the backswing.
 The essential point to monitor is halfway through the downswing.
 The stick should be aimed slightly to the right of the target line.

 This indicates whether you’re attacking the ball using an in-to-out path.
-The stick should be near to your left-hand side during impact, and it should not touch your body in the finish.
+The stick should be near your left-hand side during impact, and it should not touch your body in the finish.

 7. Alignment For The Long Game

 This is the most obvious and possibly useful function of golf alignment sticks.
 Go to the range and set one stick on the line of your ball-to-target line; the alignment stick should be a few feet closer to the target than the ball.
 Once this is in place, insert a second stick parallel to the first to denote the position of your feet, hips, and shoulders.
 Assume your address stance, with your clubface, pointed squarely at the first stick and your body parallel to the ball-to-target line.
 Your club and body alignment should be excellent if you execute it correctly.

 Most club golfers struggle with the idea of hitting the sand before the ball when it comes to bunker shots.
 This drill is useful for demonstrating where the club should penetrate the sand to hit consistent bunker shots.